JoseLion/spring-r2dbc-relationships/README.md

 ### @OneToMany

+> [!HINT]
+> You can find the complete list of parameters for this annotation in the [@OneToMany Javadocs](https://javadoc.io/doc/io.github.joselion/spring-r2dbc-relationships/latest/io/github/joselion/springr2dbcrelationships/annotations/OneToMany.html) reference.

 The `@OneToMany` annotation lets you mark fields to have a one-to-many relationship.
 The default behavior of the annotation is to populate the field after mapping the entity object, create/update the children entities, and link the relations by setting the "foreign key" field in each child entity.

 You can achieve bidirectional one-to-many relationships using the `@ManyToOne` annotation on the children's side of the relationship.
 Check the next section for more details on that.
 There's also a different use case where the children entities already exist, and you only need to link them to the parent without changing the existing entities.
 You can set `linkOnly = true` in the annotation parameters to achieve said behavior.
 However, link-only associations will fail if the linked entity does not exist when you create/update the parent.